 Key Considerations in Europe

-EU citizens will have no need of a work visa in European countries, so any country is open to EU contractors.
+EU citizens will not need a work visa in European countries, so any country is open to EU contractors.
 But those from third countries will need to evaluate how difficult it is to obtain a visa.
 Most EU countries will require a company sponsor for a visa, with varying qualifications for the contractor.

 Each country will have a mix of industries, and may not differ that much from one another.
 An IT specialist or accountant can likely find clients in almost any EU country.
 But a country like Norway will be more attractive to a contractor with specialized experience in the oil and gas sector.

 European culture is diverse and often a chief attraction for contractors.
-You might favor a country for its culture, food, climate or if you already speak the local language.
+You might favour a country for its culture, food, climate or if you already speak the local language.

 Cost of Living